Sara Jane Olson: Sentencing in explosives charges

-On December 3, 2001, Fidler offered to let Olson testify under oath about her role in the case.
+On December 3, 2001, Judge Fidler offered to let Olson testify under oath about her role in the case.
 She refused.
-He wondered aloud, "I took those pleas twice ... were you lying to me then or are you lying to me now?" and denied her request to withdraw her plea.
+He said, "I took those pleas twice ... were you lying to me then or are you lying to me now?" and denied her request to withdraw her plea.

 Observers expected her to serve three to five years, but on January 18, 2002, she was sentenced to two consecutive 10-years-to-life terms.
+At Soliah's 2002 sentencing hearing on the bombing, police officer John Hall, who had been in the car parked over the bomb, talked about a little girl who stood feet away with her family:

 Fidler said that under California law, the Board of Prison Terms could later reduce the sentence.
 Olson's lawyers asserted that due to discrepancies between 1970s laws and current California laws, Olson would most likely serve five years, which could be reduced to two years for good behavior.
 The Board of Prison Terms did later change the sentence.

 At Olson's sentencing hearing, her teenage daughter Leila, her pastor, and her husband spoke in her defense.
 Her mother testified on the stand that Olson had never been part of the SLA.
 She criticized prosecutors and police, who she asserted had harassed the family.

 Sentencing in Opsahl murder

 On January 16, 2002, first-degree murder charges for the killing of Myrna Opsahl were filed against Olson and four other SLA members: Emily Harris, Bill Harris, Michael Bortin (who had married Olson's sister Josephine), and James Kilgore, who remained a fugitive.
-Fidler arraigned Olson on the murder charges immediately following her sentencing hearing on January 18.
+Judge Fidler arraigned Olson on the murder charges immediately following her sentencing hearing on January 18 for the explosives case.
 Olson pleaded not guilty to that charge at the time.

-On November 7, 2003, along with the other three defendants, she pleaded guilty to a reduced charge of second-degree murder.
-She was sentenced on February 14, 2003, for the maximum term allowed under her plea bargain, which was a six-year term, to be served concurrently with the 14-year sentence she was already serving.
+On November 7, 2002, along with the other three defendants, Olson pleaded guilty to a reduced charge of second-degree murder.
+On February 14, 2003, she was sentenced to the maximum term allowed under her plea bargain, six years, to be served concurrently with the 14-year sentence she was already serving.